mikolajprzybysz/php-native-wrapper/README.md

     }
 }
 ```
-3. Mock it as any other class
+3.Mock it as any other class
 ```php
 class SampleClassTest extends \PHPUnit_Framework_TestCase {
     public function testSampleMethod(){